Tafta on Ridge is the first home in Kwa-Zulu Natal – and the third in South Africa – to become a member of Eden Alternative South Africa Registry.

 Mr CJ Vorster, Minister of Social Welfare and Pensions, laid the foundation stone of TAFTA House, the first specially designed home for frail aged built in South Africa.

 In 1977, the home was renamed John Conradie House in honour of our president.

-The Durban Bachelors club donated Cambridge House to TAFTA.
+The Durban Bachelors club donated Cambridge House to TAFTA - which is a home for 23 elderly ladies.
 This was the first property TAFTA owned and in 1973, it was registered with the South African Nursing Council as a training school for enrolled nursing assistants.

 The Roof Garden Centre in London House opened.
-It was the second multi purpose service centre of its kind in South Africa.
+It was the second multi purpose wellness centre of its kind in South Africa.

 A group of concerned citizens, led by John Conradie, established TAFTA to alleviate suffering and distress among Durban's elderly, many of whom were living in dire circumstances.
 They began by taking meals to the poor and housebound.